maryash/maryash.github.io/135/projects/S23_project_3/project_3_cs135.md

                     profémon that is being added to the team.
 If the 'slot' doesn't contain a profémon, move the profémon from the profédex to the slot

-*/
+For example :

+    Let's suppose the current team array is: ["Enxhi", "Undefined", "Kimberly"] And profédex is: ["Sadab", "Yoomin", "Zilola", "Brandon"]

+    If we call 'setTeamMember(1,"Yoomin")', the team and profédex becomes:
+    Team: ["Enxhi", "Yoomin", "Kimberly"]
+    Profédex: ["Sadab", "Zilola", "Brandon"]
+    The profémon is moved to the team's empty slot (Undefined means empty)

+    However, if we call 'setTeamMember(0,"Zilola")':
+    Team: ["Zilola", "Undefined", "Kimberly"]
+    Profédex: ["Sadab", "Yoomin", "Enxhi", "Brandon"]
-void setTeamMember(int slot, std::string name);</div>
+    The profémon is swapped with the profémon in slot 0 */ void setTeamMember(int slot, std::string name);</div>
 <div id="trainer-choose" class="code language-c++" onclick="selectText(this.id)">/*